 Emma set me straight about having mounted prints, and I also learned something new, well more than a few new things, about what frame shops wish photographers knew about framing our photos.

-Emma is a photographer who worked at a professional frame shop in a previous life.
+Emma is a photographer who worked at a professional frame shop in her previous life working at a box frame shop.
 She has always worked with art on a fine-art scale and with the best archival techniques for posterity.

 She gets nerdy about her preferred hinge mat techniques, picking ready made frames, how to pick your frame shop, and so much more.

 Choosing a Lustre coating on your prints protects them from the elements, or from drunken mishaps in your home.
 It is a light protection and is recommended for every print.